-COP 4.1: FINANCIAL MANAGEMENT:

-Members shall maintain financial accounts of all business transactions in accordance with national or international accounting standards.
+COP 4.1: Financial Management: Members shall maintain financial accounts of all business transactions in accordance with national or international accounting standards.

-- The management of a company is responsible for preparing the financial statements, which should be carried out with the oversight of a qualified accountant. - Members should be aware of the applicable law and the generally accepted accounting principles (GAAP) for the jurisdictions in which they operate.

-COP.
-4.2: INDEPENDENT FINANCIAL AUDIT OR REVIEW:

-Members shall annually undertake a financial audit, or financial review in jurisdictions where permitted, by an independent qualified accountant.

-- Determine whether an audit is required under law (statutory audit) and thus whether there are specific requirements that apply. - Auditors or reviewers must be independent, in accordance with applicable regulations and professional standards. - The audit or review process provides an opportunity for company management to identify and address risks that could lead to material misstatements in the financial statements, including fraud.
+- The management of a company is responsible for preparing the financial statements, which should be carried out with the oversight of a qualified accountant. - Members should be aware of the applicable law and the generally accepted accounting principles (GAAP) for the jurisdictions in which they operate. - COP.
+4.2: Independent financial audit or review: Members shall annually undertake a financial audit, or financial review in jurisdictions where permitted, by an independent qualified accountant.
+Points to consider: - Determine whether an audit is required under law (statutory audit) and thus whether there are specific requirements that apply. - Auditors or reviewers must be independent, in accordance with applicable regulations and professional standards. - The audit or review process provides an opportunity for company management to identify and address risks that could lead to material misstatements in the financial statements, including fraud.

-- Do you know if there are any applicable statutory requirements for your financial accounts? - Are your financial accounts maintained in accordance with national or international accounting standards? - Has an independent and qualified accountant audited or reviewed your financial accounts?
+- Do you know if there are any applicable statutory requirements for your financial accounts? - Are your financial accounts maintained in accordance with national or international accounting standards? - ✓ Has an independent and qualified accountant audited or reviewed your financial accounts?